grokify/ringcentral-content/docs/integrations/act/act_email_connect_fax.md

 - image/tiff
 ```

-This will cause RingCentral to treat the inline body `text/html` part as an attachment.
+This will cause RingCentral to treat the inline body `text/html` part as an attachment and remove both the `multipart/alternative` and `text/plain` parts.

+By converting MIME to MIME, no rendering of email to PDF or other formats will be required.

 ### Incoming MIME Format